-- Each section will be graded on a pass/not pass basis. - Passing of all four sections is required to pass the exam. - Failure of one section requires retaking of that section for passing. - Failure of two sections requires the retaking of the entire exam. - 8.
-Exam results shall be communicated to students exclusively by the Graduate Advisor within two weeks of the exam sitting. - 9.
-Students will have a maximum of 3 opportunities to pass the Comprehensive MA exam. - 10.
-Completed exams will be archived in the Graduate Advisor's office and not returned to students.
+- Each section will be graded on a pass/not pass basis. - Passing of all four sections is required to pass the exam. - Failure of one section requires retaking of that section for passing. - Failure of two sections within the same Broad Area (i.e., Linguistics Sections A & B, or Literature Sections C & D) requires the retaking of that Broad Area only (Linguistics A & B, or Literature C & D). - Failure of two or more sections across more than one Broad Area (e.g., one section from Linguistics (A or B) and another from Literature (C or D)) requires the retaking of the exam in its entirety.

+8. Exam results shall be communicated to students exclusively by the Graduate Advisor within two weeks of the exam sitting.

+9. Students will have a maximum of 3 opportunities to pass the Comprehensive MA exam.

+10. Completed exams will be archived in the Graduate Advisor's office and not returned to students.